Data linkage algebra, data linkage dynamics, and priority rewriting: Conclusions

-The presented model of computation and its description are well-thought out, but the choices made can only be justified by applications.
-Together with thread algebra and program algebra, we hold the model of computation as described in this paper to be a suitable starting-point for investigations into issues concerning the interplay between programs and dynamic data structures, including issues concerning reclamation of garbage.
+Together with thread algebra and program algebra~\cite{BL02a}, we hold the model of computation as described in this paper to be a suitable starting-point for investigations into theoretical issues concerning the interplay between programs and dynamic data structures, including issues concerning reclamation of garbage.
+We have studied one such issue in~\cite{BM08e}, namely the feasibility of automatically making everything garbage as soon as it can be viewed as garbage.
+For the study in question, the abstraction from the representation of dynamic data structures by means of pointers turned out to be really useful.

-In previous work on thread algebra, we identified services with reply functions (see e.g.~\cite{BM04c,BM07a}).
-The reason for switching to a state-based view of services in this paper is twofold.
-Firstly, a state-based view of services fits in much better with a model of computation like \DLD\ because both are concerned with states and state changes.
-Secondly, a state-based view of services looks to be more appropriate for the forecasting services that we need in a sequel to the work presented in this paper.
-From a state-based view of services, a forecasting service is simply a service of which the state changes and replies may depend on how the thread that performs the actions being processed will proceed.
-However, it is not clear how such services relate to reply functions.